Teaching Functional Life Skills: Disability & Medical Advocacy

 Several years ago, there was an article in the New York Times called “The Stories That Bind Us” about a 2001 study on what creates resilience in kids.
 One of the study’s authors decided to look into the question of resilience after his wife, a psychologist who works with kids with learning disabilities, told him she’d noticed that her patients who knew a lot about where they came from tended to deal better with challenges.
 The study bore this out: kids who knew their family’s history, and specifically, narratives about both successes and hardships, weathered challenges better and had more self-confidence than their peers.
 In short, they had “a strong ‘intergenerational self.’
 They know they belong to something bigger than themselves.”

-It’s not hard to look at that study and see how we could apply the same logic to telling our kids both the story of themselves and their disability: for instance, what happened when they were in utero or at birth that led to their cerebral palsy, and how this works in the brain; the tests, schools, and all the therapies they had when they were little, and how hard they worked to get where they are.
+It’s not hard to look at that study and see how we could apply the same logic to telling our kids both the story of themselves and their disability: for instance, what happened when they were in utero or at birth that led to their cerebral palsy, how this works, the tests, all the therapies they had when they were little, and how hard they worked to get where they are.

 Learning their histories, the hard and the great, gives kids a sense of where they fit in their families and how they became who they are - and knowing these things helps them understand their disability, and that it is an essential part of them.